dishashakya/Washing-Machine-and-Vending-Machine/README.md

 # Washing-Machine-and-Vending-Machine
+Description
-This is the code for Washing Machine and Vending Machine FSM in Verilog.
+This repository hosts FSMs Codes of Washing Machine and Vending Machine made and verified in Verilog.